bitcubix/golang-rest-api/README.md

-# RESTful API with zero dependencies in GO
+# RESTful API with few dependencies in GO

 ## Features